bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 Use the workflow tab
 - Edit your worklow
-- rename input and output files
+- Rename input and output files
-- run your workflow on other samples
+- Run your workflow on other samples
 ...

 ![workflow](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_workflow.png)